How to Measure the Impact of a Customer Data Platform (CDP)

 CDPs provide insightful and effective solutions for reducing unnecessary costs, increasing revenue, improving the customer experience, and driving customer-centric innovation.
 When deciding whether to make the investment, it’s important to understand what to expect and how to measure the value and efficacy post-implementation.
 To help you in your decision, here are the 4 main ways a CDP can positively impact your business.

-CDPs combine, cleanse, standardise, and enrich your data into a holistic single customer view.
-Described as “marketing’s holy grail,” CDPs improve the customer experience by giving every team the ability to self-serve insights and drive proactive, personalised engagement across channels.
+CDPs combine, cleanse, standardize, and enrich your data into a holistic single customer view.
+Described as “marketing’s holy grail,” CDPs improve the customer experience by giving every team the ability to self-serve insights and drive proactive, personalized engagement across channels.

 As with any software investment, CDPs offer a wide variety of valuable use-cases, as well as some risks.
 The only way to effectively estimate the impact of a CDP is to articulate your own needs, goals, and motivations; carefully evaluate each vendor; consider customer testimonials and case studies; ask smart questions of salespeople; and assess its value for every team and business function.

 In this playbook, we’ll discuss the highest impact areas for CDPs, including:

 - Revenue growth and increased customer lifetime value.

 - Cost savings, operational efficiencies, and reduction of manual effort.

 - Frictionless and personalized customer experiences.